Armed Revolutionary Action

-The Armed Revolutionary Action (ARA) was the militant arm of the Portuguese Communist Party (PCP).
+The Armed Revolutionary Action (ARA) was the militant arm of the Portuguese Communist Party (PCP) active in metropole Portugal.
 It was a semi-autonomous organization that was active from 1970 to 1973 under the Estado Novo dictatorship then led by Marcelo Caetano.
 The first meeting of the Central Committee of the PCP on the use of violence as an action of self-defense took place in December 1962, and marked the Party's position on this issue, seeking to relate it to mass actions.
 Violence was not excluded and could be used in the paradigm of the "national uprising", as long as it was directed by the PCP, and in a context of radicalization and intensification of the mass struggle, which could lead to a revolutionary environment.

 In 1964, the PCP decided to create the "special actions", and in 1965, the nucleus, composed of Raimundo Narciso and Rogério de Carvalho, went to Cuba to take a course on military training.
 Five months later, the "special actions" already had cadres, military equipment, and several clandestine locations.
 Their first target was the North Atlantic Treaty Organization (NATO) facilities near Rio de Mouro, but they were unsuccessful.
 That year, a wave of repression weakened the PCP and the ARA, which was unable to contact the PCP leadership for months.
 In 1966 a new group of militants were sent to Cuba for military training, but when they returned, influenced by the guerrilla line of foquismo, outside the party line, they broke with the PCP.
 In the meeting about the event, Álvaro Cunhal argued that future operatives of "special actions" should study in the Soviet Union instead of Cuba.
 In 1967, when Narciso returned from the Soviet Union, he was given the task of restructuring the "special actions" with Ângelo Veloso.
 In 1970, the "special actions" gathered approximately 42 operatives, being relatively stable and able to execute the actions already planned, and with a secure headquarters.
 In the context of radicalization of the Portuguese society, Raimundo Narciso starts directing the ARA with Jaime Serra and Francisco Miguel.